Rights of Entry (Gas and Electricity Boards) Act 1954: Effects of the act

 The powers defined by this act were retained in an amended form through the privatisation of the gas and electricity industries in 1986 and 1990 respectively.

 In 2014 the then Department of Energy and Climate Change published a review of powers of entry which included the provisions of the Rights of Entry (Gas and Electricity Boards) Act 1954.

 Amendments

-The Act was amended by the Gas Act 1965, the Gas Act 1986, and the Electricity Act 1989.
+The act was amended by the Gas Act 1965, the Gas Act 1972, the Gas Act 1986, and the Electricity Act 1989.